Abelaj50/Movie-Client/README.md

 **MovieCentral** was required to store information about motion pictures.
 This information includes for each movie:

-1.  the title of the movie,
+1. The title of the movie.
-2. the name of the movie director, and
+2. The name of the movie director.
-3. a string denoting the URL of a web site containing a (short) video clip of the movie.
+3. A string denoting the URL of a web site containing a (short) video clip of the movie.

  MovieCentral stores information about n movies numbered 1 through n, with n ≥ 5.
 The app exposes a service that supports functionality for downloading information about each movie.
 The API of MovieCentral’s service should expose the following 3 pieces of functionality in an appropriate AIDL file: 1) Retrieve all information for all movies stored in the service, 2) Retrieve all information for one specific movie by its number (passed as a parameter), and 3) Retrieve the URL string of the site with the movie’s video file.